 Schools adopting IT to improve quality of education

-India has a mammoth education system.
+India is a huge country and has a mammoth education system to match.
 The sheer size of India’s educational system presents a huge opportunity for information technology (IT).
 Schools are now looking at IT as a means to improve the quality of education in general and the quality of teaching in the institutions in particular.
 Education has changed from blackboard teaching to technology-enhanced pictorial teaching.
-Education is progressing toward interactive methods of teaching, with e-learning being a buzzword in today’s education world.
+Education is progressing toward interactive methods of teaching.
+Thus, eLearning has become a buzzword in today’s global world.

-Schools are also leveraging various IT tools to connect with parents, students and teachers.
+Schools are also taking to IT tools to connect with parents, students and teachers.

-Teachers and students are using such tools as a communication mode to extend classroom discussions, post assignments, tests and quizzes, and assist students in homework outside of the classroom setting.
+Teachers and students are using such tools as a communication tool to extend classroom discussions, to post assignments, tests and quizzes, and to assist with homework outside of the classroom setting.

-According to one estimate, India’s market for primary, secondary and tertiary education is expected to be valued at more than $ 50 billion by 2015.
+According to a report, India’s education sector is expected to step up its IT spending to $ 704 million in 2012.
+According to one estimate, India’s market for primary, secondary and tertiary education will be worth over $ 50 billion by 2015.

-There is a growing demand for IT products as well as services in the education sector.
-Many schools have already invested or are planning to make significant investments in e-learning courses, virtual classrooms and similar applications.
-WLAN and ERP are some popular IT solutions adopted by several schools in India.
-Investments in the education sector is expected to grow by 40-50 percent over the next year.
+The demand for IT products and services in education is growing.
+Many schools have invested in or plan to invest in eLearning courses, virtual classrooms and similar applications.
+WLAN and ERP are among the most popular IT solutions adopted by schools in India.
+Investment in the education segment is expected to grow by 40-50 percent over the next year.